|

 is one joule of energy per coulomb of charge.

-because voltage can change an object's motion by transferring energy to it.
+because it can change an object's motion by transferring energy to it.

-But, despite its name, emf is not a force but rather a potential energy.
+Despite its name, however, emf is not a force but rather a potential

 |